Reading Resolutions for Parents

 Children love to model their parents’ actions.
 Incorporating learning activities into the at–home routine can help emphasize the joy of learning and minimize some of the anxiety that often accompanies school assignments.
 Setting goals together is just one way to achieve this.
 The skills learned can boost confidence and promote academic success.

-We wish everyone a happy and productive 2017!
+We wish everyone a happy and productive new year!